MarognaLorenzo/mlflow_demo/README.md

 ```

 Every experiment and run will be assigned a unique ID.
 You can then use this ID to retrieve further information later from a specific run.

+## Usage
+1. Navigate to serverFolder and start a mlflow server
+2. In the Folder researcher, run the scripts that you prefer passing a file from researcher/cfg as a first argument
+3. Navigate to the `host:port` address with a browser to check the results of your experiment!